f1nalspace/csharp-performance-aware-comparison/README.md

 ### The problem

 - We want to normalize the volume for thousands of audio streams as past as possible, because we are writing the next spotify or something like that
+- To normalize the audio samples for each stream, we need the minimum and maximum sample value
-- Typical audio streams has a range of length from 3 to 10 minutes, sometimes even more or less
+- Typical audio streams has a length from ~3 up-to ~10 minutes
-- Each audio stream has N samples for 2 audio channels, each sample to be 16-bit signed integer
+- Each audio stream has N samples for 2 audio channels with 48 KHz, each sample is 16-bit signed integer
-- Each audio sample has a fixed state that indicates if it is good or bad
+- Each audio sample has a fixed state that indicates if it is good or bad, so we have to only take valid samples into account
-- A bad sample has a value of the highest possible number, for 16-bit signed integer this is 32767
+- A bad sample has a value of the highest possible number, for 16-bit signed integer this is +32767

+So the worst case is we have 48000 Hz/s * 600 Seconds * 2 Channels = 57.600.000 samples per stream (total of 115.200.000 bytes)
+So the best case is we have 48000 Hz/s * 180 Seconds * 2 Channels = 17.280.000 samples per stream (total of 34.560.000 bytes)

 ### Making the problem harder